x94fujo6rpg/enhanced-h264ify-x/README.md

 # Changelog

+2.2.1.5
+* improved performance (only extract data once per video)

+2.2.1.4
+* abort when only 1 video/audio codec available
+* stop when only 1 video/audio codec left

+2.2.1.3
 * switch to service worker

+fork
-* fix & auto adapt to all avc1/av1 codec
+* fix & auto adapt to all codec
-* atuo abort when there is only 1 video/audio codec